lammps/lammps/doc/src/min_spin.rst

 By default, style *spin/cg* does not employ the line search procedure and uses the adaptive time-step technique in the same way as style *spin*\ .

 Style *spin/lbfgs* defines an orthogonal spin optimization (OSO) combined to a limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm.
 By default, style *spin/lbfgs* does not employ line search procedure.
 If the line search procedure is not used then the discrete factor defines the maximum root mean squared rotation angle of spins by equation *pi/(5\*Kappa)*.
 The default value for Kappa is 10.
-The *spin\_cubic* line search can improve the convergence of the *spin/lbfgs* algorithm.
+The *spin\_cubic* line search option can improve the convergence of the *spin/lbfgs* algorithm.

 The :doc:`min_modify <min_modify>` command can be used to